nuxeo/nuxeo-drive/docs/configuration.md

 #### `use-analytics`

-Share anonymous usage analytics to help the developers build the best experience for you.
+Share advanced usage statistics and timings through Sentry.
+This does not enable error reporting.

 - Default value (bool): `False`
 - Version added: 4.1.0
-- Version changed: 4.4.5, a minimal set of GDPR-information is sent even if set to `False` (see [NXDRIVE-2254](https://hyland.atlassian.net/browse/NXDRIVE-2254))
+- Version changed: 7.1.0, metrics are sent to Sentry instead of Google Analytics

 #### `use-idempotent-requests`